-2.2 The Promise of Behavioral Models
+2.2.
+The promise of behavioral models

 Behavioral economics might offer a way out of this conundrum.
 Behavioral economics is, broadly defined, the growing subfield that incorporates into economic theory the flaws in human decision-making that are ignored in the standard model of rational man.
 It finds its roots in Herbert Simon's suggestion that people are "satisficers" rather than rational maximizers.
 Many economists have suggested that departures from rationality may be important for issues in macroeconomics (Akerlof, 2002; Sargent, 1993).
-In particular, several recent papers on the microfoundations of the Phillips curve have proposed that monetary nonneutrality arises because people are slow to process widely available macroeconomic information.
+In particular, several recent articles on the microfoundations of the Phillips curve have proposed that monetary nonneutrality arises because people are slow to process widely available macroeconomic information.